jabunce/bunce-fernandez-revilla-2022-growth-model/Growth_Analysis/README_growth.md

 Once the four sub-analyses described above are completed, the fifth folder ``combined_plots`` contains scripts that can be run to create several of the composite figures in the manuscript.

-The ``analysis_height_mal`` folder contains analyses using the 5-component composite model, the JPA model, and the SITAR model.
+The ``analysis_height_mal`` folder contains analyses using the 5-component composite model, the JPA-1 model, and the SITAR model, in addition to the 3-component composite model.

 Within each subfolder is a ``README`` file, giving further instructions.